eProsima/vulcanexus/docs/rst/tutorials/hri/stt/stt.rst

 If no audio input device is available, the node will not be able to record any audio stream and will not publish any transcription.

 Also, no AI model is included in the Vulcanexus installation by default due to their size, so it is necessary to download the models before running the tutorial.
-This applies to both Vulcanexus apt package and the docker image.
+This applies to both the Vulcanexus apt package and the docker image.
 The following sections describe how to select the microphone and download the models.

 .. _tutorial_hri_stt_docker_setup: